baro

 To opt out of routing entirely (no per-phase defaults, no per-phase overrides — every phase falls back to the SDK's own default), pass --no-model-routing.

-Setting up --llm openai
+Setting up each backend

 If your shell already has OPENAI_API_KEY exported, baro picks it up automatically: